 Educating professionals worldwide

-Education and communication – these were the motivations for Molecular/Medical Microbiologist Maarten van Dongen, in coordination with twelve Dutch public and private organisations, to found AMR Insights in 2017.
+In fact, education and communication were the motivations for Molecular/Medical Microbiologist Maarten van Dongen, PhD, in coordination with twelve Dutch public and private organisations, to found AMR Insights in 2017.
 The information platform focuses entirely on combating the issue of antimicrobial resistance worldwide.
-"The subject already had my attention, but when my neighbour died of an infectious disease, and there was no antibiotic that could save him, AMR came awfully close.
-There is a lot of research and information being generated on antimicrobial resistance worldwide.
-And that amount of information makes it difficult to determine what is of interest to you and to keep abreast of the latest developments.
-In the Western world it might be possible with some effort, but in developing countries it is much more difficult or even impossible.
-AMR must be tackled now.
-I do not accept that millions of people will die because of that.
-Already each day around 800,000 people worldwide die, and according to the World Bank, AMR leads to extreme poverty in many places.
-But make no mistake, also in Belgium, Germany and Southern Europe AMR is much more common than in the Netherlands.
-This is because in the Netherlands we are cautious about prescribing and using antibiotics in humans and animals.
-When I became involved with an app that collects and ranks information on type 1 diabetes, I thought that a collection platform with information on antibiotic resistance should also be feasible."
+'The subject already had my attention, but when my neighbour died of an infectious disease, and there was no antibiotic that could save him, AMR came awfully close,' he says.
+'There is a lot of research and information being generated on antimicrobial resistance worldwide.
+And that amount of information makes it difficult to determine relevancy and to keep abreast of the latest developments.'
+While staying on top of current events might be possible with some effort in the Western world, the expert says that this is much more difficult or even impossible in developing countries.

 About the platform